What is a Computer Network?

 Computer Network Security

 Since computers first existed, network security has been important, but the importance of security has magnified exponentially over the past decade.
-Today RR considers Security to be our #1 motivator when planning and maintaining a network.
+Today River Run considers Security to be our #1 motivator when planning and maintaining a network.
 Data can be stolen with USB drives, CDs, and smart phones.
 It can be sent out by email, internet connections, wireless sniffers - in fact, it has recently been discovered that information can be decoded from screens you can’t see, just based upon the sounds the monitor makes – most people don’t even know that screens make sounds!

 Although it is important to keep your valuable data from leaving your organization, it is also important to protect your network so that nothing gets in.
 Firewalls are important, but they are not enough.
 They only stop the traffic you tell them to stop.
 Things can get into your network without your knowledge, just based upon some innocent “click” you made on your favorite web site.
 Security is a Cold War.
 It is constantly progressing and escalating.
 There is no such thing as a silver bullet or a one-time fix.
 Every time you come up with a new measure, attackers are trying to defeat it.
 The older your equipment and applications are, the longer they have been on public display.
 Each day that passes gives an attacker more time to study the characteristics of the type of hardware and software you are using, and find its weaknesses.
 This is why it is vitally important to upgrade older hardware and software on a regular basis.
 For this reason, River Run takes an aggressive approach to network security.